open-contracting/european-union-support/2019_regulation.md

 Concatenate guidance for the 2015 regulation:

-    ./manage.py concatenate
+    ./manage.py extract-2015-guidance

 At this point, we have:

-- `3-bt-xpath-indices-mapping.csv`: Maps eForms XPaths to form indices (combining `1-xpath-bt-mapping.csv` and `2-bt-indices-mapping.csv`).
-- `4-bt-bg-hierarchy.csv`: Lists each Business Term's and Business Group's ancestors.
+- `bt-bg-hierarchy.csv`: Lists each Business Term's and Business Group's ancestors.
-- `concatenated.csv`: Maps form indices to guidance for the 2015 regulation (merging `ted-xml-indices.csv`, see *Maintenance*).
+- `2015-guidance.csv`: Maps form indices to guidance for the 2015 regulation (merging `ted-xml-indices.csv`, see *Maintenance*).

----
+Use these to prepopulate guidance for the 2019 regulation:

+    ./manage.py prepopulate

+From here, you can create a copy of the prepopulated files, to add and tailor the guidance for the 2019 regulation.

+## Maintenance

+`ted-xml-indices.csv` is manually edited.
+If any XPaths are added to TED-XML, update this file with:

+    ./manage.py update-ted-xml-indices

-To update the progress of the mapping, run:
+To update the progress of the guidance for the 2019 regulation, run:

     ./manage.py statistics